rvelhote/dnspropagation/README.md

 # Plans and Improvements
 There is lots of work to to and I will continue working little by little to implement them:
 - Javascript Test Suite
-- Improve the current Go Test Suite that is still limited
+- Need a SASS review and to move the styles to the JSX files
-- Implement reCAPTCHA, XSRF tokens and check the origin of the WebSocket requests
+- XSRF tokens and secure cookies (https://github.com/gorilla/securecookie, SameSite, Secure flag, Domain)
 - Let the user insert an email with the expected DNS records and receive an email when they are propagated
 - Have history of DNS queries and their result (store them in a server database or on localStorage?)
 - Keep WebSocket connections open for some time instead of opening to make the query and closing when the query is done
+- Load the configuration from the server during page load (perhaps when WebSocket connections are kept open)
 - Automated DNS server health check.
 Replace servers when connections fail
 - Better build and run system